amore-upf/ted-q_eval/README.md

 # Similarity or deeper understanding?
 Analyzing the TED-Q dataset of evoked questions

-Repository with code and data for the CoLing2020 short paper.
+**Matthijs Westera, Jacopo Amidei and Laia Mayol**

-If you find our work useful, please consider citing the paper:
+Repository with code and data for the CoLing2020 paper:
 ```
 @inproceedings{westera2020coling,
   title={Similarity or deeper understanding?
 Analyzing the TED-Q dataset of evoked questions},